jneums/ghost-engine/README.md

 ## Description

 This is a simple game engine that uses the Internet Computer as a backend.
-The backend is an authoritative server that runs the game logic and sends updates to the client.
+The backend is an authoritative server written in Motoko that runs the game logic and sends updates to the client using the ICWebsocket integration.
 The client is a web app that renders the game and sends user input to the server, and uses React and Threejs.

 ## Deployed canister